Scott Edward Kazmir

 - Debut August 23, 2004

 Scott Kazmir was drafted by the New York Mets in the 1st round of the 2002 amateur draft.
+He went 15th overall, while his teammate at Cypress Falls High School Clint Everts was the #5 pick.
 He was signed by scout Dave Lottsfeldt and made his pro debut the next summer.
-However, before he could make his major league debut with the Mets, he was involved in a very controversial trade that sent him to the Tampa Bay Devil Rays on July 30, 2004 in return for Ps Victor Zambrano and Bartolome Fortunato.
-Mets fans immediately denounced the deal, saying it was pure folly to trade the organization's best pitching prospect in years in return for a mediocre starting pitcher; when Zambrano suffered a serious injury three starts into his career as a Met, the denunciations of the deal only grew louder.
+Bbefore he could make his major league debut with the Mets, he was involved in a very controversial trade that sent him to the Tampa Bay Devil Rays on July 30, 2004 in return for pitchers Victor Zambrano and Bartolome Fortunato.
+Mets fans immediately denounced the deal, saying it was pure folly to trade the organization's best pitching prospect in years in return for a mediocre starting pitcher; when Zambrano suffered a serious injury three starts into his Met career, the denunciations of the deal only grew louder.

 In 2012, Kazmir could not find a major league team interested in giving him another shot and ended up pitching near his hometown, with the Sugar Land Skeeters of the independent Atlantic League.
 The team made headlines for giving Roger Clemens a chance to start a couple of games late in the year, with most stories also mentioning in passing that Scott was pitching for the team.
 In spite of the mediocre caliber of his opposition, he only went 3-6, 5.34 in 14 starts but at least, he was seemingly healthy.
 That was enough to persuade the Cleveland Indians to sign him to a minor league contract on January 8, 2013, coupled with an invitation to spring training as a long shot to make the team as a starter.
-He managed to out-pitch a motley crew of applicants that also included former Red Sox star Daisuke Matsuzaka and made the Indians' opening day roster.
+He managed to out-pitch a motley crew of applicants that also included former Red Sox star Daisuke Matsuzaka and made the Indians' Opening Day roster.
 "I'm very proud that this has happened," Kazmir said when he learned he had made the team.
 "Knowing where I was a couple years ago and being able to be here now is unbelievable.
 I guess hard work does pay off."
-However, before he could make his first appearance with the team, he injured his right side in a workout before the Indians' Opening Day game against the Toronto Blue Jays and had to be scratched from his scheduled first start while heading to the disabled list.
+Before he could make his first appearance with the team, he injured his right side in a workout before the Indians' Opening Day game against the Toronto Blue Jays and had to be scratched from his scheduled first start while heading to the disabled list.
 He made his season debut on April 20th, but was rocked for 8 hits and 6 runs in 3 1/3 innings by the Houston Astros.
 He did better in his next few starts, earning his first win since 2010 on May 4th when he defeated the Minnesota Twins by pitching 6 innings in a 7-3 win by the Indians.
+He ended up with a record of 10-9, 4.04, in 29 starts and 158 innings, striking out 162 batters.
+He got better as the season advanced, with a 3.38 ERA over the second half, and had his best month in September, when the Indians were in the chase for a wild card slot, when he went 3-2, 2.57, with 43 Ks in 28 innings.

 - AL Strikeouts Leader (2007)